snandasena/path-planning/README.md

 |[Running instructions](https://youtu.be/SLMwKynQ9MU) | Final output|

 ### Introduction
 *The goal of this project is to build a path planner that creates smooth, safe trajectories for the car to follow.
-The highway track has other vehicles, all going different speeds, but approximately obeying the 50 MPH speed limit.*
+The highway track has other vehicles, all going at different speeds, but approximately obeying the 50 MPH speed limit.*

 *The car transmits its location, along with its sensor fusion data, which estimates the location of all the vehicles on the same side of the road.*